ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_digitizing/Digitize_single_stitches_or_lines.md

 ## To digitize a single stitch or line...

-1Click the Single Line or Full Cross icon.
+1. Click the Single Line or Full Cross icon.
 If you are using Full Cross, the currently selected cross stitch type applies.

-2Select a color from the color palette.
+2. Select a color from the color palette.

-3Click the Pencil icon.
+3. Click the Pencil icon.

-4Click a square to make a single stitch, or click and drag the pencil to make a line.
+4. Click a square to make a single stitch, or click and drag the pencil to make a line.
 Press Ctrl and drag to draw straight vertical lines.

 ![CrossPencilExample.png](assets/CrossPencilExample.png)